 Our Work Program offers a wide variety of positions in farm and garden, campus care, kitchen, forest, admission and many more.
 Our Work Advisors and Community Advisors are student leaders who report directly to Deans, Directors and Managers responsible for that particular Work Crew.

 Work Assignments happen once you arrive on campus.
 You’ll have plenty of time to meet your Work Supervisor, learn about how to submit time cards and score some extra hours if your schedule (and desire) permit!
 Building your resume is great perk of attending school at Sterling so start to think about the kinds of experience that you’re interested in accumulating while you’re here.

 Policies & Guidelines

-This information should give you the insight that you need to understand more about Sterling but our Dean of Community, Yvette McDonnell, is your go-to with any questions or concerns you have about Student Life or living in the Residence Halls.
+This information should give you the insight that you need to understand more about Sterling, but our Interim Dean of Student Life, Favor Ellis, is your go-to with any questions or concerns you have about Student Life or living in the Residence Halls.

 What do we mean by EQUITY?